kimamov/WebGL-Image-Transition/README.md

 https://jolly-wing-fcb2b3.netlify.app/

 # Usage
 Get the transition.js file and import it via script tag or any other way.
+The transition is going to run inside a canvas so create one and set its size.

 ```html
 <!DOCTYPE html>